verify-U-GmbH/php-client/docs/Api/IdentificationsApi.md

 identifications

-Returns the last 10 identifications as a list
+Returns the latest identifications as a list.
+Most recent identifications appear first.
+Customize your query with the following parameters.

 ### Example